sodaliAyran/koahealth-assignment/README.md

 - Metrics are missing.
 Usually I would implement a latency metric emitter to show that I care about the metrics but this time I decided to skip it.
 - Test coverage is basically non existent.
 Normally I would have more unit tests coverage and a test database to check end to end functionality.
 Due to this being an interview question I wrote some tests to show that I do write tests.
 You can even check my commit history I write tests while I'm writing the code.
 - No pagination.
 Since this is a small project I decided not to have pagination because I did not want to change my list endpoints from GET to POST and I did not want to have url parameters.
+- There aren't any DELETE endpoint because I did not ant to give users the ability to delete database objects.
+- I did not dive deep into request body validation and response formatting.
+They are important but they need further specifications.
 - No dynamic code documentation such as OpenAPI.
 I decided to use this README as the main API documentation.
 - The biggest bottleneck of this service is the User and Activity creation.
 If you check the code when I'm doing these operations I basically load every user and activity to the memory than query the database.
 This is not a scalable solution I'm aware and I'm happy to discuss alternatives in a system design interview.
 - No caching mechasnism either.
 Again I'm happy to discuss these during system design interview.
+- Most of the code is written by ChatGPT.
+Hopefully, in the future generative models will be able to write a project like this just by looking at the specifications.